 Public hail encounter death of rape accused in T'gana

-Public hail encounter death of rape accused in T'gana Hyderabad, Dec 6 (PTI): A large number of people in the city on Friday expressed happiness over the encounter killing of the four accused arrested in the rape and murder of a woman veterinarian near here.
-A section of people reached the "encounter" site and congratulated the police and raised slogans in favour of them like 'Telangana police zindabad' and "We got justice" and said this would act as a deterrent for people from committing such crimes.
+A large number of people in the city on Friday expressed happiness over the encounter killing of the four accused arrested in the rape and murder of a woman veterinarian near here and said the Telangana police did the "right job."
+All four accused were killed in an exchange of fire with police on Friday morning.
+People reached the "encounter" site at Chatanpalli on the Hyderabad-Bengaluru highway and congratulated the police and raised slogans in favour of them like 'Telangana police zindabad' and "We got justice".

+They said this act will act as a deterrent for people fromcommitting any such crimes.
+The encounter site is in the fields adjacent to the highwayand near the culvert beneath which the charred remains of the 25-year old woman veterinarian were found.

+The body of the woman, working as an assistant veterinarian in a state-run hospital was found in Shadnagar near here on the morning of November 28 a day after she went missing, police had said.
+The four men, all lorry workers, aged between 20 and 24, were arrested on November 29 for allegedly raping and killing the woman by smothering her and later burning her body.

+Senior police officials including Cyberabad Police Commissioner V C Sajjanar reached the spot.
+A medical team reached the spot and a doctor told reporters post-mortem will be conducted in nearby Mahabubnagar district.

-Some women were seen distributing sweets to police personnel.
-Police personnel celebrated the killing of the four accused by also bursting fire crackers in other parts of the city.
+People showered flower petals and paid homage to the veterinarian and raised slogans that justice had been done.
+Men and women started distributing sweets to police personnel even as some celebrated the killing of the four accused by bursting fire crackers near the encounter site and in other parts of the city.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)